 Look for ingredients like coconut oil, olive oil, argan oil, and keratin in your conditioner.
 People with curly, dry, and frizzy hair need to spread the conditioner more evenly throughout their hair.
 A wide-toothed comb can help distribute the product.

-You now know how to pick the right conditioner for your hair type.
+You now know how to pick the right one for your hair type.
 But before you start using it in your hair care routine, keep the following tips in mind.

-Effective Hair Conditioner Tips To Keep In Mind
+Effective Hair Conditioning Tips To Keep In Mind

 1. Apply Conditioner An Inch Away From Your Roots